31 Free Easy Pumpkin Carving Stencils for 2022

 Start slowly by lightly tracing the outline of the witch with your knife.
 Then go around again and cut deeper into the pumpkin to outline the figure in the template.

 This silly, almost human house will cast creepy shadows on the wall.
 If you’re unsure of your pumpkin carving skills, you can skip the extra cuts for the roof and simplify the entire template.
-Consider going completely DIY this Halloween with inspiration from this collection of costumes all made from duct tape.
+Consider going completely DIY this Halloween with inspiration from this collection of duct tape costumes.

 Pumpkin carving pros: Take it to the next level by adding an open-mouth scream to this eerie ghost template.